bhavendra-kumar/GoRyde-Capstone/frontend/README.md

 **Day 30:**
 Final review, cleanup of unused files, and project submission with all necessary resources.

-This is all about my capstone project
+This is all about my capstone project.